 To reach out to the needy, the underprivileged and the people of interior villages was very much part of the health care services established by Anjali in 1989.
 Since inception efforts were made to arrange periodic programs which would help those in need of the services.
 The first outreach program was Tuberculosis detection program in 1990-91 followed by once a year eye camps for cataract operations, General Surgical operation camps.
 Gynecology, ENT and Polio operation camps were also conducted.
 For four years out reach ANC clinics were also conducted in 36 villages.

 Besides patient beneficiaries, when these camps were conducted at Anjali, people from surrounding villages, students of schools, outside doctors, nurses and well-wishers joined as volunteers which helped build rapport between the people and Anjali.

 Two outreach programs are permanent feature since last 15 years:

 The first eye camp was conducted in 1995 following which it was an yearly feature till regular ophthalmic services started at Anjali Hospital in 2000-2001.
 Eye camps in far off tribal areas of Poshina (125 Kms) and Meghrajtaluka (70 Kms) are regularly conducted since last 12 years.
 The patients were brought in tempo (goods transport vehicle).
 To this another 10-15 villages were added.
 The number of patients who attended the camp and number of surgeries performed showed the need for this service.

 To address the need eye camp was planned every week.
 A 46 seater bus was purchased for safe and comfortable transit.
-The figures of last two years camps are:
+The figures of last three years camps are: